Calculating Return on Invested Capital

-When making an investment in a business, whether as a principal of a small company or as a stockholder in an international corporation, investors want to be able to quantify the annual return on their investment to see if they need to move their dollars elsewhere to higher-performing opportunities.
+When making an investment in a business, whether as a principal of a small company or as a stockholder in an international corporation, investors want to be able to quantify the annual return on their investment to determine whether it is worth continuing to invest.

-Return on Invested Capital (ROIC) is a profitability or performance ratio that measures how much investors in a business are earning on the capital invested.
+Return on Invested Capital (ROIC) is a profitability or performance ratio that measures how much investors are earning on the capital invested.
 When used in financial analysis, return on invested capital also offers a useful valuation measure.

 Interpreting the ROIC

 Once you obtain a given company's WACC, you can use it as a decision-making tool.
-Suppose, for instance, that a company has a 15-percent ROIC and a WACC of 8 percent.
-This means that the company returns a net 7 percent to its investors.
+Suppose, for instance, that a company has a 15% ROIC and a WACC of 8%.
+This means that the company returns 7% to its investors.